PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 target shapes are normalized as one chain only when NHWC producer and consumer evidence agree; otherwise the repair remains a no-op.
 Constant-pad axis repair and reshape-to-permute replacement reuse the shared parser and layout context.
+Channel-first binary alignment repair is co-located with that context as well.
+It normalizes only rank-four targets backed by CF operands or CF consumer evidence, preserves already normalized targets, and leaves explicit binary anchor chains and any NHWC operand untouched.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and